mholling/nswtopo/README.markdown

 * [ImageMagick](http://imagemagick.org), a command-line image manipulation tool.
 The latest ImageMagick at time of development is version 6.7.3.
 Only the 8-bit (Q8) version is needed and will work faster and with less memory than the 16-bit version, particularly for larger maps.
 * The [GDAL](http://gdal.org) command-line utilities.
 These are utilities for processing geospatial raster data.
 * The [libgeotiff](http://geotiff.osgeo.org) library, for its `geotifcp` command for georeferencing images.
+* (A zip command utility, if you wish to produce KMZ output maps for use with Google Earth.)

 If you plan to make further enhancements, manual corrections or additions to your maps, you'll also need a layer-based image editing tool such as [GIMP](http://www.gimp.org/) or Photoshop.